Weighted blankets and sleeping bags have been advertised as safe for babies.

-These blankets are often considered a great option for comfort because the added bulk and weight of the blankets are seen as helpful for adults and children who require additional support to settle and go to sleep.
+Weighted blankets are often advertised as “calming blankets”, “sensory blankets”, “anxiety aids”, or “support blankets”.
+These blankets are marketed as a good option for comfort because the added bulk and weight of the blankets are seen as helpful for adults and children who require additional support to settle and go to sleep.

-They are also marketed in clever ways to lead parents into believing they are a safe option for babies.
+They are also being marketed in clever ways that lead parents to believe they are a safe option for babies.

 They are not.